araomacaia/Breast-Cancer-Prediction-with-Logistic-Regression/README.md

 ---

 ## 📚 Acknowledgements & References
 This project was inspired by tutorials, textbooks, and open-source resources on data science and logistic regression.

+These resources helped me understand both the practical implementation of logistic regression in Python and the theoretical foundations behind regression analysis, coefficient interpretation, and model validation.

 ### Books and Papers Consulted
+I used the following resources while working on this project, both for coding implementation and theoretical understanding of logistic regression:

 1. *A Comparison of Classification/Regression Trees and Logistic Regression in Failure Models* — Irimia-Dieguez, A.I., Blanco-Oliver, A., Vazquez-Cueto, M.J.
 (2nd GLOBAL CONFERENCE on Business, Economics, Management and Tourism, 2014).
 2. *An Introduction to Logistic Regression: From Basic Concepts to Interpretation with Particular Attention to Nursing Domain* — Park, Hyeoun-Ae, Seoul National University, Korea.
 3. *Comparing performances of logistic regression, classification and regression tree, and neural networks for predicting coronary artery disease* — Imran Kurt, Mevlut Ture, A. Turhan Kurum.